Locations:

 Risks / Benefits

-What are the potential side effects of estrogen and anti-androgens?
+What are the potential side effects of feminizing hormone therapy?

 How do I lower my risk of complications?

-Steps you can take to stay healthy on feminizing hormone therapy include:
+Steps you can take to stay healthy while on feminizing hormone therapy include:

-• Seeing a healthcare provider experienced in transgender health.
+• Seeing a healthcare provider experienced in transgender health and gender-affirming hormonal care.

-• Taking estradiol, progestins and anti-androgens as prescribed.
+• Taking your hormone therapy medications as prescribed.

-These appointments enable healthcare providers to track your response to treatment.
-Care includes tests to check for signs of complications.
-These often include blood tests.
-Occasionally, you may need a bone density test (DEXA [DXA] scan).
+You’ll have several follow-up appointments with your healthcare provider after you start hormone therapy.
+This is so they can track your response to the therapy.
+Care also includes tests (like blood tests) to check your hormone levels and check for signs of complications.
+Occasionally, you may need a bone density test (DEXA scan).

-You can expect to see your healthcare provider:
+In general, you can expect to see your provider:

 • Every three months during the first year of hormone therapy.